ZhenbangYou/SysY-Front-End/README.md

 I feel it quite necessary to record my thoughts about the planning and developing of this project, which is exactly the origin of the first version of this documentation.
 But now I feel it even more meaningful to organize my thoughts so that others can build a compiler that is able to pass all the functional tests in a short period of time.

+Although this documentation lists plenty of details, you should always refer to those aforementioned documentations to avoid unnecessary misunderstandings.

 ## Usage
 ```Bash
 git clone https://github.com/ZhenbangYou/SysY-Front-End.git